DantuNandiniDevi/Caravel_pcb/README.md

 # Caravel_pcb

-The PCB design for the Caravel_board
+This git repo describes the whole process of PCB design for the Caravel_Board and verifying/testing the MPW_shuttle chips. <br>